How could area airports be impacted by potential infrastructure bill?

 “We really need that money,” explained Valerie Wise, ICT’s air service and marketing manager.
 “We’ve had to cut spending quite a bit in the past year because of the pandemic so this money is very much needed.”

-Wise says there’s several projects they hope to start next year including repaving some of the airports tarmac.
+Wise says they hope to start several projects next year, including repaving some of the airport’s tarmac.

 it’s not only large airports that could feel the impact from this $25 billion.

-Harvey County Commissioner Chip Westfall added, “It will help local small airports, not so much in passenger service, but in maintaining the infrastructure of the runway, the glideslope technology and all of that kind of stuff.”
+“It will help local small airports, not so much in passenger service, but in maintaining the infrastructure of the runway, the glideslope technology and all of that kind of stuff,” said Harvey County Commissioner Chip Westfall.

 But for now, it’s all depends on this bill remaining a bipartisan agreement.